qyhou/computer-vision/README.md

 # computer-vision
 This repository provides implementations of various computer vision models using PyTorch.

-The code is designed to be as independent as possible without using complex inheritance, making it easy to read and use.
+The code is designed to be as independent as possible without using complicated inheritance, making it easy to read and use.

-Also, note that this repository is used for study and research and is not packaged or engineered for production.
+Also, note that this repository is used for study and research and is not packaged for production.

-Additionally, aspects beyond the core model structures, such as weight initialization (which may be important for seq2seq models), are not included.
+Additionally, aspects beyond the core model architecture, such as weight initialization (which may be important for seq2seq models), are not included.

 ## models